 - Tender chartreuse leaves

 - Butterhead lettuce

-This heirloom lettuce was donated to Seed Savers Exchange in 2005 by Steve and Anna Marie Stoller of North Judson, Indiana.
-Steve received the seed from Amelia Scharlach Schini whose grandmother brought it with her when she emigrated from Alzace-Lorraine in the 1880s.
+Donated to SSE in 2005 by Steve and Anna Marie Stoller of North Judson, Indiana.
+Steve received the seed from Amelia Scharlach Schini whose grandmother brought it with her when she emigrated from Alsace-Lorraine in the 1880s.
 It is still grown by a few elder members of the Apostolic Christian Church.
 Small chartreuse butterhead with crisp, tender leaves and a mild flavor.
 Butterhead, 40-50 days.

 This crop can be direct seeded into the soil after the last spring frost.
 You can also start plants indoors 4-6 weeks before the last frost date.

 These seeds can be broadcast evenly in sections of the garden to create a bed of tender leaves and thinned to 6 inches apart as they mature.
 Plant your seeds 1/8-1/2 in. deep.

 You can harvest the outer leaves of this plant as they mature or wait till it produces a full-sized head.
 To prevet the plant from bolting, keep the leaves well watered and cool.

 This crop prefers to grow in cool seasons, so gardeners in Zones 8 and warmer should plant this vegetable in the fall.
 The shade from taller plants can help keep this vegetable cool in sunny gardens and warm climates.